 If you are feeling adventurous and energetic, below is a delicious apple crisp recipe that will wow your family and not inflame your endometriosis.
 If you are not feeling up to making it, ask someone you love to make it for you this Thanksgiving.

-Take ½ cup of Earth balance and melt in a frying pan.
+Take ½ cup of Earth Balance and melt in a frying pan.
 Add ½ cup of white sugar and ½ cup brown sugar.
 Add ¼ cup of water and stir until it is all dissolved.
-Let mixture bubble for a minute or two before taking off of heat.
-Pour mixture into large bowel of sliced apples and stir.
+Let the mixture bubble for a minute or two before taking off the heat.
+Pour mixture into a large bowl of sliced apples and stir.
 Sprinkle ½ tsp. of cinnamon on top and mix again.
-Pour sweetened apple slices into rectangular glass pan that has been sprayed with cooking spray.
+Pour sweetened apple slices into a rectangular glass pan that has been sprayed with cooking spray.

 Sprinkle crumbs on top of sweetened apple slices.
 Bake at 350 degrees until mixture is bubbly and crumbs are slightly browned, a little less than an hour.
 Enjoy!

 Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.